devopspatterns/devopspatterns.github.io/content/_index.md

 ## Organization
 This site is organized into 7 categories of patterns related to DevOps.
 Why 7?
 Basically, we had to draw the line somewhere.
-We could have categoried things into people, process, tooling and then had several categories under each of those but we choose a simpler route of just having 7 buckets that we use to organize our patterns.
+We could have categorized things into people, process, tooling and then had several categories under each of those but we choose a simpler route of just having 7 buckets that we use to organize our patterns.
 Whether the pattern is related to people, process or